DevMountain/react-4-afternoon/README.md

 ### Summary

 In this step, we will be adding a new route for our `ClassList` component.
-We will also be adding `Link` components in the `Home` page to link to and render the `ClassList` component for each of the listed classes.
+We will also be adding `Link` components in the `Home` component to link to the `ClassList` route for each of the listed classes.

 ### Instructions

 * Open `src/router.js`.
 * Import the `ClassList` component to use as a route.
 * The `ClassList` component will need to render the students for that specific class.
 In order to do this, we will be using params.
     * Create a new route with the path being `/classlist/:class` and the component being the `ClassList` component you previously imported.
 * Open `src/Home/Home.js`.
 * Import `Link` from `react-router-dom`.
 * Wrap each `button` element with a `Link` component.